Covid precautions and advance booking

 Face coverings in the Cathedral

-Following the introduction of new laws around wearing face coverings in places of worship, and guidance from the Church of England, it is a legal requirement that members of the congregation at all services, visitors, volunteers, and staff, wear face coverings in the Cathedral.
+Following the introduction of laws around wearing face coverings in places of worship, and guidance from the Church of England, it is a legal requirement that members of the congregation at all services, visitors, volunteers, and staff, wear face coverings in the Cathedral.
 This helps us keep one another safe.
 Some people are exempt from this requirement; please be sensitive to these: not all needs that exempt people are visible.
 Those who are leading, preaching, cantoring, reading, and interceding at public worship – who are well distanced from the congregation – need not wear face coverings whilst exercising these ministries.

 Weekdays at the Cathedral